andyzykwok/andyzykwok.github.io/README.md

 ANDYZYKWOK.ME
 ====================

 This my personal website.
-It is my first project using HTML, CSS and jQuery.
-Please visit the site!
+It is my first personal project using HTML, CSS and Vanilla Javascript.
+Please visit my site!